allynfolksjr/Mass-Email-o-nator/README.md

 * Needs a very large rewrite.
 * CLI interface.
 * Configuration is poorly handled and even more poorly understood.
+* Store all message objects in one big array and then only send if the entire run looks good.
+* Error handling.

 # Bugs